vib-tcp/introduction_2_HPC/chapters/software.md

 conda install ipykernel
 python -m ipykernel install  --prefix=${VSC_HOME}/.local/ --name 'cellpose'
 ```
-In this example, the conda envirmnemnt will be accessible under the name `cellpose`
+In this example, the conda environment will be accessible under the name `cellpose`

 ## Use the conda enviroment with a jupyter notebook